anvilproject/anvil-portal/content/about/about-the-project.md

 #About the Project

 [[hero]]
-| Invert the model of genomic data access and sharing.
+| Invert the model of genomic data access and sharing

 The AnVIL is a 5-year project funded by the NIH to create a managed platform for genomics researchers.
 Led by the Broad Institute and Johns Hopkins University, the project is a large consortium bringing together some of the most popular data analysis and management tools to form a *virtual laboratory* that allows researcher to readily access, use, and collaborate using most popular tools, data, and technologies.